mrhorrocks/nuxt3/content/about.md

 ### Why Nuxt?

-Nuxt is built on top of Vue.js and it takes alot of the repetition and setup out of the equation so I can just get on with building websites.
+Nuxt is a Javascript framework built on top of Vue.js.
+It removes alot of repetition and setup issues and enables me to get projects started quickly...
+It's also lightening fast.

 ### About this website

-This website is an easily scalable, advanced starter template for future projects.
+This website is an scalable, advanced starter template for future projects.